nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-use-link-state-to-automatically-handle-state-changes.md

 }
 ```

-Then in the render method, we can use that value here.
+Then in the `render` method, we can use that value here.
 We can say `this.state.text`.
-Then we need to update this value every time the input changes, so we'll say `onInput`, and then we'll provide a method from this class.We'll see `setText`.
+Then we need to update this value every time the `<input>` changes, so we'll say `onInput`, and then we'll provide a method from this class.
+We'll see `setText`.

 ```html
 ...